lindgrengroup/infertility_hormones/1_phenotype_identification/hormones/README.md

 Files required for quality control are in the folder *qc/*, including:
 - Minimum and maximum values of biomarkers available from UKB main assessment centre measurements in **ukb_min_max.txt**

+In response to reviewers requests, the following script was added:
+- **check_age_menopause.R** - to check the age at menopause distributions in women with/without FSH & LH measurements so we know how worried we should be about ascertainment.